dvorka/mindforger-repository/memory/mindforger/why-mindforger.md

 keep your **private remarks** like ideas, personal plans, gift tips, how-tos, dreams, business vision, finance strategy, auto  coaching notes?
 Loads of documents, sketches and remarks spread around the file system, cloud, web and Post-it notes?
-Are you affraid of your knowledge **privacy**?
+Are you afraid of your knowledge **privacy**?
 Are you able to **find** then once you create them?
 Do you know how are they mutually **related** when you read or write them?
 No?

-MindForger is **human mind** inspired **knowledge management tool** which aims to connect the tradition of outline editors with emerging technologies.
+MindForger is **human mind** inspired **knowledge management tool** which aims to connect the tradition of **outline editors** with emerging technologies.
 Its mission is to help you in organization of your knowledge and associated local, web and real world resources in a way that enables quick navigation, concise representation, automatic interconnections, associative completion and inferencing.
-# Motivation <!-- Metadata: type: Note; created: 2018-02-23 10:56:27; reads: 32; read: 2018-06-12 14:14:09; revision: 7; modified: 2018-06-12 14:14:09; -->
+# Unique <!-- Metadata: type: Note; created: 2018-02-23 10:56:27; reads: 65; read: 2022-01-30 17:44:05; revision: 37; modified: 2022-01-30 17:44:05; -->
 MindForger is **human mind** inspired **personal** knowledge management tool:

+* **Human mind**
+    * MindForger aims to mimic human mind - **learning**, **recalling**, **recognition**, **associations**, **forgetting** - in order to achieve synergy with your mind to make your searching, reading and writing more productive.
 * **Personal**
-    * MindFoger enables you to **own your data** - it's meant to store your personal ideas, remarks, notes and plans in a secure way.
+    * MindForger enables you to **own** your **personal** data - it's meant to store your personal ideas, remarks, notes and plans in a secure way while it respects your privacy.
-	* MindForger enables **privacy** and **security** of your knowledge.
-    * MindForger doesn't compete with tools for sharing information like Wikis - its purpose is to maintain your **private** data.
+    * MindForger does **not** compete with tools for sharing information like Wikis - its primary purpose is to maintain your **private** data.
 * **Knowledge**
-    * MindForger focus is put on knowledge management - efficient storage and lookup of your thoughts, ideas, how-tos, etc.

-* **Human mind**
-    * MindForger [human-mind Inspiration](#human-mind-inspiration) in order to achieve **synergy** between your mind and MindForger whenever you use it.
-MindForger aims to be your mind *extender* whenever you learn, search or managege knowledge.
+    * MindForger seeks knowledge hidden in your remarks to enable its mining and personal machine learning models creation.

-* **Unique**
+* **Management**
-    * MindForger unique features start where editors and search engines end - it **thinks** as you search > browse > edit.
-	* Once you **FIND** your remark, MindForger brings associations as you **READ** (hyperlinks and ideas suggestions).
-	* If you decide to **EDIT** your remarks, MindForger brings associations as you WRITE (auto-completion, links, suggestions).
+    * MindForger starts where editors and search engines end.
+It thinks as you search, **browse**, read and write.
+Once you **find** a remark, MindForger brings its associations.
+As you **browse** notes and **read** them it looks up related relevant knowledge in your notebooks.
+If you **edit** a remark, MindForger brings associations as you **write**.
+It reminds you about existing content related to the text being written.
 * **Tool**
-    * MindForger is a desktop application running on Linux (Mac and Windows).
+    * MindForger is a **desktop** application which runs on Linux, macOS and Windows.

-# Human-mind Inspiration <!-- Metadata: type: Note; created: 2018-06-12 14:10:48; reads: 11; read: 2018-06-12 14:13:29; revision: 3; modified: 2018-06-12 14:13:29; -->
+# Human mind inspiration <!-- Metadata: type: Note; created: 2018-06-12 14:10:48; reads: 32; read: 2022-01-30 17:40:41; revision: 4; modified: 2022-01-30 17:39:55; -->
 MindForger is inspired by human mind.
 Check the following presentation for more details:

 * [MindForger - Thinking Notebook.
 Thinking?](https://prezi.com/view/pMJ7bmdpTYDBi7nMKFdU)
-# Features <!-- Metadata: type: Note; created: 2018-02-23 10:56:27; reads: 27; read: 2018-04-10 10:58:57; revision: 5; modified: 2018-04-10 10:58:57; -->
+# Open, free and fast <!-- Metadata: type: Note; created: 2018-02-23 10:56:27; reads: 40; read: 2022-01-30 17:40:38; revision: 6; modified: 2022-01-30 17:40:38; -->
 MindForger features:

 * **Open**